Dooby Do’s and Don’ts: What you need to know about marijuana in Colorado

 Can I purchase recreational marijuana?

-Adults ages 21 and older with a valid government ID (driver's license or passport) may purchase, smoke and possess marijuana in Colorado.
-At most dispensaries, you must present your ID prior to entering.
-On a busy day, there might be a short wait time to enter.
+Adults age 21 and older can legally buy marijuana products with a valid government ID (driver's license or passport) in Colorado.
+At dispensaries, you must present an ID before entering the sales floor.
+On a busy day, there might be a short wait.

-(Colorado Department of Revenue: Permanent Rules Related to the Colorado Retail Marijuana Code, p.36, section C)
+(Colorado.gov; Colorado Department of Revenue: Permanent Rules Related to the Colorado Retail Marijuana Code)

 Who can purchase medical marijuana?

-Colorado residents ages 18 and up may obtain a Medical Marijuana Registry Identification Card (known as a "red card") with a recommendation from a doctor that a patient suffers from a debilitating condition and may benefit from medical marijuana.
-For minors under the age of 18, parents must consent to such medical use, obtain a registration ID card for the minor and act as their primary caregiver.
+Colorado residents ages 18 and up may obtain a Medical Marijuana Registry Identification Card (known as a "red card") with a recommendation from a doctor that the individual suffers from a qualifying condition and may benefit from marijuana.
+Minors under the age of 18 must have parental consent prior to such medical use, obtain a registration ID card for the minor and have his or her guardian act as the primary caregiver.

 Recommended Stories For You